grunwaldlab/demulticoder/cran-comments.md

 ## This is a second resubission.
 In this version, we:

 * Checked the spellings in the DESCRIPTION file.
-Taxmap and phyloseq are spelled correctly but refer to R packages, so single quotes were added to these names.
+The names in question ('taxmap' and 'phyloseq') are spelled correctly but refer to R packages, so single quotes were added to these names.

 * Title was shortened.

-*
+* Two references describing the methods were added to the description field of DESCRIPTION.

+* Based on previous suggestion, examples were wrapped with \donttest{} rather than \dontrun{}.
+Each of the functions can be run in less than 5 seconds, but the outputs of one are input into the next function, so to run the last examples, one needs to run all functions sequentially.
+Example remains wrapped, but we now include additional tests using the testthat package.

+* We double checked that functions don't write by default to users file space or package directory.
+We revised the setup_directories() function so that output directory is tempdir().
+This was accidentally missed in the previous review.

 * Additional revisions: made a few minor updates to the website to improve readability, highlight dependencies, etc.